ovh/docs/pages/web/domains/dns_server_general_information/guide.en-gb.md

 ---
-title: 'Editing the DNS servers for an OVH domain name'
+title: 'Editing the DNS servers for an OVHcloud domain name'
 slug: web_hosting_general_information_about_dns_servers
-excerpt: 'Find out how to edit the DNS servers for your OVH domain name'
+excerpt: 'Find out how to modify DNS servers via the OVHcloud Control Panel'
 section: 'DNS and DNS zone'
 order: 1
 ---